slopp/snowreport/README.md

 A few key notes:
 - My custom bq_io_manager expects the BQ dataset and table to already exist
 - You'll need to provide GCP SA JSON for the BQ read/write operations, see the repository resource config.
-Right now the secret key and id are passed as a separate config which can be entered at runtime in the dagit launchpad to avoid commiting those into Git
+Right now the secret key and id are made available through environment variables.
 - The GCS operations are done using the scopes / IAM privileges of the underlying compute, not the SA account

 Areas of improvement: